RZVD/c-text-editor/README.md

     + Better practices for writing Makefiles

-    + Different operationg modes for the command line (Raw)
+    + Different operating modes for the command line (Raw)

     + How to change the color of text in the command line using escape sequences